solo-io/workshops/istio-day2/1-understand-istio/08-debugging-config.md

 ### Config

 The `istioctl proxy-config` command allows you to review the data plane configuration which effectively comes from the `/config_dump` endpoint on Envoy's admin module.
-We can go right to that module with the following command:
+We can go right to the admin API with the following command:

 ```bash
 istioctl dashboard envoy <pod-name[.namespace]>